About

 She spent the early part of her professional life writing and producing features and photo editorials for international magazines.
 As a travel journalist, she came to understand the impacts of colonialism, capitalism, and imperialism on local communities, cultures, and ecosystems around the globe.
 These experiences ultimately set her on a path of decolonizing herself and her work.

-Prior to joining Movement Generation, she was the storyteller for Save the Redwoods, working to protect, restore, and connect people with California’s iconic redwood and sequoia forests.
-One highlight was collaborating with colleagues and representatives of the InterTribal Sinkyone Wilderness Council to tell the story of the rematriation of the land called Tc'ih-Léh-Dûñ in Sinkyone territory.
+Prior to joining Movement Generation, she was the storyteller for a forest conservation organization, where one of her highlights was working with an intertribal alliance to tell the story of a land rematriation project in Sinkyone territory.
 Dana is honored to manifest with MG our shared vision of ecological justice.

-Now living on Karkin and Lisjan Ohlone lands, Dana volunteers with local organizations that focus on various forms of connection, healing, and justice, including Skate Like a Girl, Brown Girl Surf, and Sogorea Te’ Land Trust.
-She’s also the singer of a political indie rock band called Wavebreaker.
+Now living on Karkin and Lisjan Ohlone lands, Dana is a community organizer and volunteers with local organizations that focus on various forms of connection, healing, justice, and liberation.
+She’s also a ceramicist, singer in a political indie rock band, surfer, and skateboarder.

 Co-Director / Collective Member